keithstric/cloud-sockets/README.md

 A message from the client needs to follow a certain structure in order to be handled properly.
 If it doesn't follow this structure it'll just be returned to sender.
 The structure follows the following interface.

-#### Message Properties
+##### Message Properties

 * `type` - This is required to determine how the message should be handled.
 There are 6 different types
     * `subscribe` - Subscribes to a subscription.
 Requires the `channel` and `subId` properties to be defined
     * `unsubscribe` - Unsubscribes from a subscription.
 If no `channel` or `subId` is provided will unsubscribe the user from all subscriptions.
 If a `channel` is provided with no `subId` will unsubscribe from all subscriptions in the provided channel.
 If a `channel` and `subId` are provided will unsubscribe from just that subscription
-    * `announce` - Sends a message to different set of connections based on the properties provided.
+    * `announce` - Sends a message to connections based on the properties provided.
 If no `channel` is provided will send to ALL connections.
 If a `channel` is provided with no `subId` will send to all connections for that `channel`.
 If a `channel` and `subId` is provided will send to all connections that are a part of that subscription.
     * `ack` - An acknowledgement from the client.
 Must include the `id` from the original message
     * `getInfo` - Provides basic information about the server, connections, channels, subscriptions and messages awaiting acknowledgement
     * `getInfoDetail` - Provides detailed information about the connections, channels, subscriptions and messages awaiting acknowledgement